peterdesmet/movebank2gbif/mapping.md

 n/a
 #### [fieldNotes](http://rs.tdwg.org/dwc/terms/index.htm#fieldNotes)
 n/a

 #### [eventRemarks](http://rs.tdwg.org/dwc/terms/index.htm#eventRemarks)

 Stored in the data file as `comments` (optional, sometimes used).
 Not included in most datasets including the example.
-In some cases the readme file must be consulted for explanation.
+In some cases the readme file must be consulted for explanation about what the values mean.

 ### Location